Reorder point = daily consumption x lead time + safety stock. Reached: reorder immediately.

 Consumption changes.
 Suppliers switch.
 Order volumes fluctuate.
 The reorder point you calculated in January may no longer fit in July.
 Review your values at least quarterly.
 After every supplier change, immediately.

-Reorder Point in Practice: Excel, Software or Automation?
+Monitoring the Reorder Point: Excel, Software or Automation?

 The formula daily consumption x lead time + safety stock takes 30 seconds to calculate.
 The real effort lies in the three variables: measuring consumption cleanly, estimating lead times realistically, not setting safety buffers based on gut feeling.